tntakahashi/nestdaq/nestdaq/telemetry/README.md

 `SeverityNumber` and `SeverityText` fields.
 The original logging-library level is kept separately as `fairlogger.severity.*` for FairLogger records and `spdlog.level` for spdlog records.
+The logging-library enum integers are not OpenTelemetry `SeverityNumber` values; use the OpenTelemetry fields for normalized severity queries.

 `--otel-log-severity` is a FairLogger sink filter.
 It controls the minimum FairLogger severity exported to OpenTelemetry logs.
 It does not filter records